 Tanzania is a great country in East Africa that is known to be one of the most hospitable countries in Africa.
-However, you will never miss various strange customs in Tanzania.
+However, you will never miss various strange Tanzania culture and customs.
 In fact, the country has once in a while hit the world’s headlines.
 Basically, there are various strange traditions and customs that a person can find in Tanzania.
 The Tanzanian weirdest traditions that have always been the talk of the day include:

 2. Belief in Spirits and Ancestors

 Hundreds of Tanzanians believe that by offering sacrifices to ancestors and spirits, a person is bound to enjoy safety.
-Sacrifices can protect a person from getting harmed by various evil doers.
+It is believed that sacrifices can protect a person from getting harmed by various evildoers.
 Statistics revealed that up to 60% of Tanzanian citizens believed that such sacrifices are beneficial.
 This belief is also common in various African countries but the manner in which it is conducted in Tanzania makes it clear that it is a nationwide belief.
 In fact, various Tanzanian scholars have been quoted saying they believe in spirits and ancestors.
 The belief is propagated by the need to secure protection from witches and acts of witchcraft that are rampant in the country.